dgl/bash-ircd/README.md

 Channels are a nickname per line and are simply expanded when needing to send to them.

+## Bugs 🐛

+This is full of them.

+The main item left is the channel files aren't cleaned when users quit, so after a while things get quite messy.

 ## Security 🔐 🚨

 I suspect this has some hilarious security holes.
 You could put stunnel in